 Experience cultural heritage Wachau

 After a visit to Spitz an der Donau we will soon see the Fortified church of St Michael with Karner.
 The origin points to a Celtic sacrificial site.
-Under Charlemagne At this point a chapel was built around 800 and the Celtic place of worship was converted into a Christian Michael sanctuary.
-In the course of a new construction of the church in 1530, the weir system was originally built with five towers and a drawbridge.
-The upper floors were fortified and difficult to access.
+Under Charlemagne A chapel was built on this site around 800 and the Celtic cult site was converted into a Christian Michael’s shrine.
+When the church was rebuilt in 1530, the fortification was originally built with five towers and a drawbridge.
+The upper floors were defensively developed and difficult to access.
 A medieval salvage room was used on the first floor.
-The Renaissance organ from 1650 is one of the oldest surviving in Austria.
+The renaissance organ from 1650 is one of the oldest preserved in Austria.

 Dürnstein and Richard Löwenherz